Utilities (gas, water, electricity, refuse) in Johannesburg

 Water in Johannesburg

 Water is supplied by Johannesburg Water (which boasts of some of the cleanest drinking water in the world) and is billed by the City of Johannesburg.
 Each property has a water meter and it's a good idea to make an initial reading as soon as one moves in, to make sure that future bills are correct.
-The City of Johannesburg also bills residents for refuse, waste water and property taxes on the same invoice.
+The City also bills residents for refuse, waste water and property taxes on the same invoice.
 So, if the landlord just passes on the invoice for payment as is, tenants should make sure that they don't pay property taxes, which are the landlord’s responsibility.

 Waste and refuse in Johannesburg